rahularutla879/Applied-AI-ML-Portfolio/02-Object-Detection-and-Segmentation-on-Amazon-ARMBench/README.md

 This project helped compare the trade-offs between two-stage models, one-stage detectors, and segmentation-based pipelines for robotic vision tasks.

 ## Files
-- Full project report included in this folder.
+- 'Object Detection and Segmentation on Amazon ARMBench.pdf' — Full project report